 Straight-line Listings include a name and may include a nickname, title, designation, address, and telephone number and is considered a simple listing.

-SLU Listings have more than one listing.
-It is used to prevent repetition of a name.
-The SLU listing is always indented under a straight-line listing and is considered a simple listing.

 Caption listings consist of a single appearance of a name, known as a caption header, under which listings of branches, departments, etc. are indented.
 A caption header does not include a telephone number.
 There is no restriction on the maximum number of indented listings allowed in a caption set and is considered a complex listing.

 Pricing